alphagov/govuk-developer-docs/source/manual/transition-architecture.html.md

 based on logs provided by transitioning organisations.
 This was updated periodically by hand, but this has come to an end.

-Traffic data is automatically imported once an hour from [transition-stats](https://github.com/alphagov/transition-stats).
+Traffic data is automatically imported every hour from [transition-stats](https://github.com/alphagov/transition-stats).
 This import puts a high load on the database.
 CDN logs for the "Production Bouncer" Fastly service are streamed to logs-cdn.publishing.service.gov.uk (which is